BotsiTeam/BotsiSDK-Android/README.md

 )
 ```

 Logs out the current user from the Botsi service.
 This method ends the current user session and clears any user-specific data.
+After logout, the SDK will operate with an anonymous user profile.

 **Parameters:**
-- `successCallback`: Optional callback invoked when logout succeeds, providing the updated user profile
+- `successCallback`: Optional callback invoked when logout succeeds.
+Provides the new anonymous user profile.
+Called on the main thread.
-- `errorCallback`: Optional callback invoked when logout fails
+- `errorCallback`: Optional callback invoked when logout fails.
+Called on the main thread.

 **Throws:**
 - `IllegalStateException`: If the SDK has not been activated